opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 Sets string information about labels into the model.
 .. ocv:function:: void FaceRecognizer::setLabelsInfo(const std::map<int, string>& labelsInfo) = 0

-Information about the label loads as a pair label-its info.
+Information about the label loads as a pair "label id - string info".

 FaceRecognizer::getLabelInfo
 ----------------------------